How does infrared / red light therapy work?

 photobiomodulation, cytochrome C oxidase and mitochondria

-Now oxygen production in mitochondria largely depends on the action of an enzyme called cytochrome C oxidase.
+Oxygen production in mitochondria largely depends on the action of an enzyme called cytochrome C oxidase.
 Light radiation in the red / infrared wavelengths is absorbed by cytochrome C oxidase, resulting in greater oxygen utilisation and energy production.

-The end result is an improvement of the aesthetic and health problems mentioned above: skin looks fresher and healthier, energy levels are increased, recovery from sports injuries or any other health problem improves and health generally improves.
+The end result is an improvement in the aesthetic and health problems mentioned above: skin looks fresher and healthier, energy levels are increased, recovery from sports injuries or any other health problem improves and health generally improves.

 Now, having said all that, there one obvious question.